EktinOpUrims/BasicComputationalGeometry/README.md

 # Basic Computational Geometry

-Each of five branches contains a single problem.
+Each of five branches contains a single problem:

 1. A. Point on the line segment (check whether a point lies on the segment or not)